-6.a).3 The Chairman queried whether the three proposals should be discussed bilaterally.

-- 6.a).4 The Canadian representative suggested the decision should become part of the Report under Agenda item 7. - 6.a).5 The Danish representative supported agreement on the EEC proposal. - 6.a).6 The Japanese representative spoke against the Canadian proposal but said that the Contracting Parties should take all possible domestic steps to collect the necessary statistics.
-Reply was deferred to Canada's question as to whether Japan had domestic legislation to gather the necessary statistics on fish caught in the NAFO Regulatory Area (as opposed to those caught in other areas). - 6.a).7 The Chairman's suggestion that discussion on the three draft proposals resume under Agenda item 7 was accepted.

-6.b) Trade Related Measures Concerning Fish Harvested Inconsistent with NAFO Conservation Measures

-- 6.b).1 Canada referred delegates to its paper tabled in January 1991 and asked that the Item be retained on the agenda and that Contracting Parties continue to give it their consideration. - 6.b).2 The delegations agreed to further considerations during elaboration of the Report to the General Council and in future meetings.

-7. Elaboration of the Report, Including Concrete Recommendations to the General Council
+- 6.a).3 The Chair queried whether the three proposals should be discussed bilaterally. - 6.a).4 The Canadian representative suggested the decision should become part of the Report under Item 7. - 6.a).5 The Danish representative supported agreement on the EEC proposal. - 6.a).6 The Japanese representative spoke against the Canadian proposal but said that the Contracting parties should take all possible domestic steps to collect the necessary statistics.
+Reply was deferred to Canada's question as to whether Japan had domestic legislation to gather the necessary statistics on fish caught in the NAFO Regulatory Area (as opposed to those caught in other areas). - 6.a).7 The Chair's suggestion that discussion on the three draft proposals resume under Item 7 was accepted. - 6.b) Trade Related Measures Concerning Fish Harvested Inconsistent with NAFO Conservation Measures - 6.b).1 Canada referred delegates to its paper tabled in January 1991 and asked that the Item be retained on the agenda and that Contracting Parties continue to give it their consideration. - 6.b).2 The delegations agreed to further considerations during elaboration of the Report to the General Council and in future meetings. - 7.
+Elaboration of the Report, including Concrete Recommendations to the General Council - 7.1 The Chair reminded representatives that three items had been carried over for discussion under this Item:follow up action to demarches, proposals for a standardized reporting system on landings and transshipments and documents to accompany landings from non-Contracting Parties. - 7.2 The Canadian representative indicated Canada was prepared to provide draft recommendations to the General Council.
+These would highlight the useful work of the committee and make recommendations for its future work.
+It was important for STACFAC to continue to meet in order to deal with the issue of flags of convenience and reflagged vessels.
+The Canadian delegation was working on domestic measures in support of provisions of the United Nations Convention on the Law of the Sea which could be used to require states to prevent their nationals from fishing on vessels of non-Contracting Parties in the